Leave this site

 If you have any previous drugs related cautions or convictions, please see the 'criminal convictions' dropdown on this page.

-You will be allowed to work for the Met if you have tattoos:
+You can join if you have tattoos on: You will be allowed to work for the Met if you have tattoos:

+Sometimes we will require you to cover up your tattoos for policing events such as ceremonial events.
 If you have larger visible tattoos on your hands or back of the neck that cannot be easily covered, or are not discreet, then this could still be disqualified during the recruitment process.
 Decisions regarding appropriateness of tattoos are made at the sole discretion of the Met.

 Everyone joining the Met must be vetted.
 Vetting checks are an important way to maintain our high standards and reassure Londoners that appropriate checks are done on people who hold a position of trust, such as our officers and staff.